 After safe boot, your Mac should start as usual.

 There are many reasons why a MacBook Pro, MacBook Air, or iMac won’t turn on.
 Damage to power circuits, liquid flooding, dust clogging, and other reasons can cause hardware and software problems.
 Disconnecting from a MacBook external peripherals, such as an iPhone, printer, webcam, flash drive, and so on can help to boot a Mac.
 Also, remember to maintain your Mac and regularly clean up all types of junk files in order to prevent future problems with rebooting a Mac.
 You can do this with a powerful software tool, MacCleaner Pro.
-You can download it for a 7-day free trial with unlimited options.
+You can download it for a free trial with unlimited options.

 FAQ for when a Mac won’t turn on